markc/bojax/README.md

 # BoJAX

-A very simple static blog system based on __Bo__otstrap and A__JAX__ using an optional Git(hub) backend to manage a website, which can also act as a backup.
+A very simple static blog system based on **Bootstrap and AJAX** using an optional Git (or [GitHub]) backend to manage a website, which can also act as a backup.
 The primary goals of this project are to provide...

-- a basic Bootstrap mobile-first interface
+- a basic Bootstrap **mobile-first** interface
-- a totally AJAX/pushState driven `single page application`
+- a fully AJAX/pushState driven `single page application`
 - short tiny numeric URLs for posts by default
 - modern HTML5/CSS3 attributes (no IE6/7/8/9 support)
 - will run on as little as a 64Mb VPS or LXC container
 - no PHP or server side language or database required
 - optional integration with [OpenResty] and [LUA] scripts
-- some layout ideas and CSS courtesy of [Ghost]

 ## Installation

 To install just [clone this repo] or [download and extract] the zipfile and point your web server to it's directory, zero setup.
+A build script for [OpenResty], using the latest nginx and [LUA] module, is available from the [markc/lua] repository as [openresty.build].

     # on webserver
     cd /var/www